Buis d’Aps Pinot Noir

 Air one hour before drinking to allow the aromas to express themselves.

-This Pinot goes with deli meats and cold buffets and will drink with many red and white meat dishes and cheese.
+Match with deli meats and cold buffets and will drink with many red and white meat dishes and cheese.

 Drink in 3-4 years